twolfson/if-i-were-to-build-a-startup-web-app/README.md

 TODO: Talk about Sentry and error monitoring
-TODO: Talk about server statsmonitoring
+TODO: Talk about server stats monitoring

 ----

 TODO:
 What a product example is
-Not covering mobile focused API
+Not covering mobile focused API (e.g. Firebase, Supabase)

 Firebase setups